 The problem was I had no rest the angle across the valley didn’t allow for a prone position.
 I couldn’t stack backpacks high enough.
 We had to make a rest in a pinion pine tree, using a trekking pole.
 We got the cameras set up, and I took the shot.
 The first shot hit him in the boiler room causing him to fall and stand again.
 I shot the second time putting him down for good.
 This was amazing!

 The valley blew up with elk from their beds.
 It was a who’s who of how big these bulls were moving through the pinions.
 I only saw one bigger than mine.
-This means I will see him again during archery hunting season in 2015.
+This means I will see him again during archery hunting next season.